andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 This Application is based on 2D tile-based game.
-Student is required to a generate explorable world and player can walk around and interact with the world.
+The application generates an explorable world and player can walk around and interact with the world.
 Please see [course website](https://sp18.datastructur.es/materials/proj/proj2/proj2) for more information.

 ------------------------------------------------------------------------------------------------------------------------